 Goal #4: Audit your online presence

-You can assume all potential employers will review your LinkedIn profile.
-Some will also look at other channels to see if they can form a more complete picture of you as a candidate.
+You can assume all potential employers will review your LinkedIn profile (refer to Goal #1).
+But some will also look at other channels to see if they can form a more complete picture of you as a job candidate.
 Consider how you present yourself on social media and online forums.
 You may need to do some digital housecleaning.

 Make sure all information is current and accurate and presents you in the best possible light.
 If there’s anything you wouldn’t want a potential employer to see — photos from a recent vacation or your unfiltered thoughts about a sports team’s poor performance, for example — review your privacy settings.